 The Hand Surgery team at GOSH recommends that the extra little finger(s) be removed in a short operation.
 This type of operation may not be offered by your local hospital.

-If your child is older than three months, we recommend that the operation is carried out under a general anaesthetic, as he or she is likely to be very lively and unable to stay still.
+If a child is older than three months, we recommend that the operation is carried out under a general anaesthetic, as he or she is likely to be very lively and unable to stay still.
 If this is the case, we will book a clinic appointment to discuss the operation further.

 Children under three months of age appear to cope better with a local anaesthetic, which only makes the operation area numb.
 They seem less upset with a local anaesthetic and find it no more upsetting than their usual immunisations.
 Sometimes they sleep through the procedure.
 We recommend correction under a local anaesthetic as the safest method, as long as your child and his or her extra finger is suitable for treatment in this way.